dehe1011/QuantumDNA/README.md

 ![](docs/figures/user_interface_figures/menu3.png)
 > _Screenshot of the menu of the user interface with calculations of the exciton lifetime and average charge separation displayed in the frame on the bottom right._

+### Shortcuts

+To increase the readability of the code I collected some of the shortcuts that are used requently:

+* ham: hamiltonian
+* dm: density matrix
+* tb: tight-binding
+* eigv: eigenvalue/ eigenenergy
+* eigs: eigenstates/ eigenvectors
+* dim: dimension
+* fig: figure
+* op: operator
+* loc: local
+* glob: global
+* deph: dephasing
+* therm: thermalizing
+* seq: sequence
+* calc: calculate

 ## References